 When you stay at either hotel, you get easy access to the best that each has to offer in this category—so we wouldn’t make it the deciding factor in our selection process.

 The Venetian has more options and an overall better casino than the Palazzo.
 If you want to play poker, the Venetian has one of the best and biggest poker rooms in the city.
 If the Sports Book is more of your thing, the Venetian is the best choice by far.

 If you don’t like dealing with the crowds, you’ll probably enjoy the Palazzo more.
 If you’re sticking close to the Palazzo and want a better Sports Book experience, you can always hang out at Emeril Lagasse’s Stadium to watch games and place bets.

 Some folks like to claim that the Venetian has the stingiest slots on the entire Strip, but we’re not sure we buy that.
-Either way, if one-armed bandits are your thing, you’ll probably have a better time at the Palazzo.
+Either way, if one-armed bandits are your thing, you’ll probably have a better time at the Palazzo casino.

-At the end of the day, all of the best casino features of both hotels are only a short, indoor stroll away when you stay at either spot.
+At the end of the day, all of the best casino features and table games of both hotels are only a short, indoor stroll away when you stay at either spot.

 Pools and Spas – Palazzo vs Venetian

 Like the restaurants and casinos, the pools at both hotels are available to guests who stay at either.
 In fact, the numerous choices are all connected by one long, continuous path.

 However, unlike the restaurants and casinos—we think being closest to the pool that suits your preferences might be important enough to factor into your decision.